 This article demonstrates that, under any standard, § 1346 fails both tests in the private cases.
 Fair notice concerns are certainly present when one recognizes that anyone could be subjected to indictment and the humiliation and stresses of a public trial, and begin serving jail time upon conviction, only to have some court of appeals decide that what she did was not, in law, a crime because of a new judicially-imposed limitation.
 In the Skilling v.
 United States argument, the Chief Justice seemed very disturbed by the notion that effective notice could be provided only by lawyerly parsing of the vast—and conflicting—caselaw underlying honest services; he asserted that this common law evolution in the meaning of the term “doesn’t sound like fair notice of what’s criminal.”
 More importantly, these cases demonstrate the terrifying power that such statutes give prosecutors.
 “Where federal prosecutors can make an ‘honest services’ case against anyone under existing ‘standards’ ”—and the author believes they can—“a vast potential for arbitrary, discriminatory, and unfair prosecutorial choices inevitably follows."

 63 Vand.
 L. Rev. (En Banc) 23-48 (2010)

 Scholarly Commons Citation

 O'Sullivan, Julie R., "Honest-Services Fraud: A (Vague) Threat to Millions of Blissfully Unaware (and Non-Culpable) American Workers" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 906.
+906.